Forum Replies Created

 The excellent budget option, the TCL SVC200 has been discontinued.
 However, after OEMing the SVC200 as the XTC300, Midland in the USA seem to have continued with a similar camera with an upgraded spec and battery life (4 hours) as well as adding other features with the XTC400VP.

 The 140º lens is better than the 127º of the TCL they have added WiFi ability (and a rather flakey phone App) but dispensed with the side LCD display which the SVC had.
-It now has a rotating lens which means you can mount it sideways.
-It also has the simple magnetic on-off switch of the the TCL but requires a rather heavy waterproof case to be fully waterproof.
+It now has a rotating lens which means you can mount it at any angle.
+It still has the simple magnetic on-off switch of the the TCL but requires a rather heavy waterproof case to be fully waterproof.
 The camera and case together weigh over 240g which may be a bit much on the end of a pole but will be fine mounted on the bowsprit.

 RESOLUTION Record Time: Viewing Angle: